opnsense/plugins/README.md

 * lint:		run syntax checks on all available plugins
 * list:		print a list of all plugin directories
+* list-full:	print a list of all plugin directories with comments

 The make targets for any plugin directory: